joerdixon/joerdixon/README.md

-## Hi there 👋

-## My name is Joe and I love to code while creating interesting and useful experiences.
+## My name is Joe and I love to code interesting and useful experiences.

+Ask me about my projects, work opportunities, or anything else you find interesting!

+You can check out my work on my [personal website](https://joerdixon.com) or contact me directly at joseph35dixon@gmail.com.

 <!--
-**joerdixon/joerdixon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 TODO: Add:
 Readme Stats
 Small Game
 Top Languages
 Badges

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+Contact
 -->